The view from s/v Luckness, taken by the author, while at anchor in Beveridge Reef. 20° 01' S, 167° 45' W

 The next release of LuckGrib, v2.0, was a major improvement in many areas of the application.
 Data is now obtained from a specialized server cluster which provides high performance access to a wide range of GRIB models.

-Within a year and a half of its initial release, LuckGrib has become the premier GRIB viewer on the Mac platform.
-Stay tuned!
-More improvements are planned for this fine application.
+Within a year and a half of its initial release, LuckGrib had become the premier GRIB viewer on the Mac platform.

 If you do not receive a speedy reply, please be patient.
 The support department may be out sailing.